thatbrguy/nerf-tf2/README.md

 - Forward-facing scenes are currently not supported.
 Support is planned to be added sometime late Dec 2021 or early Jan 2022.

 ## 3. Performance Analysis
 - On the lego test set, using the script `evaluate.py` an **Mean PSNR** of **33.0369** was obtained.
-Using a single V100 GPU on Google Colab, the evaluation took approximately **26.75 seconds per image** (as per the tqdm logs -- also this time including the time it takes to save each image to disk).
+Using a single V100 GPU on Google Colab, the evaluation took approximately **26.75 seconds per image** (as per the tqdm logs -- also this time includes the time it takes to save each image to disk).
 - **However**, the user must be cautious while interpreting this result for many reasons:
 	- There are multiple ways of calculating the Mean PSNR metric (for example, calculating the mean PSNR per image and then averaging across images, versus calculating the mean PSNR per batch of pixels and then averaging across all batches etc.).
 	- During the training process, the validation PSNR obtained for the saved weights used for this analysis was around 27.67.
 However, this also should be taken with caution, since only 3 images were used for validation and also because the way PSNR is calculated in `evaluate.py` may be different from the way PSNR was calculated during validation.
 - In any case, the above information is provided to the user so that they can make a more careful interpretation of the results.
 - Further analysis is available in [performance_analysis.md](docs/performance_analysis.md).
-- The user can attempt to replicate the evaluation run by following the instructions in the replication section of [performance_analysis.md](docs/performance_analysis.md).
+- The user can attempt to replicate the evaluation run for the lego test set by following the instructions in section 1.1 of [performance_analysis.md](docs/performance_analysis.md).

 ## 4. Setup and Data Preparation
 This section instructions on how to setup the codebase for usage, and also on how to prepare the data for usage with this codebase.